 Stay the night in St Louis

 Listen to the blues and learn about history in your stay at St. Louis.
 Just four hours away from Chicago, this final stop in your road trip.

 Take the tram and reach the top of The Gateway Arch and witness a grand view of St. Louis, southern Illinois, the Mississippi River, and the Cahokia Mounds.
 If you're more of a ground traveler, visit the Missouri Botanical Garden or the Forest Park to spend a day with nature.

 For a luxurious and refreshing night's stay, before you hit busy Chicago, we'd recommend the Four Seasons St. Louis with its elegant style and impeccable service.
 Set on the edge of downtown St. Louis, overlooking the Mississippi River, the Four Seasons is a tranquil oasis of calm with stunning 360-degree views.
 We'll be impressed if you ever manage to leave the rooftop pool to explore the city!

 Things to see on a road trip from Dallas to Chicago

 There are several places to get lost while on your road trip from Dallas to Chicago.
 There are also numerous activities to do for all types of travelers – whether you like the indoors or the outdoors and nature.
 To help you prepare your schedule, here are our recommended stops on your journey.

-- The Sixth Floor Museum at Dealey Plaza – take a look in the history of former President JFK and discover the spot where the famed assassin took his shot
+- The Sixth Floor Museum at Dealey Plaza – Take a look at the history of former President JFK and discover the spot where the famed assassin took his shot.

-- Budweiser Brewery – a must-visit stop for booze and tour in this famous brewery
+- Budweiser Brewery – A must-visit stop for booze and tour of this famous brewery.

 There are plenty more to see in this 959-mile road trip from Dallas to Chicago.
 If you have more time, you can even make a detour to the Ozark National Forest and Ouachita National Forest for more scenic views and exciting activities in your journey.